Cornerstone Strategic Value Fund, Inc. (NYSEAMERICAN:CLM) to Issue Monthly Dividend of $0.18

 Cornerstone Strategic Value Fund, Inc. (NYSEAMERICAN:CLM) declared a monthly dividend on Tuesday, November 9th, Wall Street Journal reports.
-Shareholders of record on Friday, January 14th will be given a dividend of 0.1808 per share by the investment management company on Monday, January 31st.
-This represents a $2.17 dividend on an annualized basis and a dividend yield of 14.78%.
-The ex-dividend date of this dividend is Thursday, January 13th.
-This is a positive change from Cornerstone Strategic Value Fund’s previous monthly dividend of $0.16.
+Stockholders of record on Tuesday, February 15th will be given a dividend of 0.1808 per share by the investment management company on Monday, February 28th.
+This represents a $2.17 dividend on an annualized basis and a dividend yield of 15.12%.
+The ex-dividend date of this dividend is Monday, February 14th.

 Cornerstone Strategic Value Fund has decreased its dividend payment by 20.3% over the last three years and has increased its dividend annually for the last 1 consecutive years.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Royal Bank of Canada increased its holdings in Cornerstone Strategic Value Fund by 33.3% during the second quarter.
-Royal Bank of Canada now owns 5,011 shares of the investment management company’s stock worth $58,000 after buying an additional 1,253 shares during the last quarter.
-Bank of America Corp DE increased its holdings in Cornerstone Strategic Value Fund by 116.2% during the second quarter.
-Bank of America Corp DE now owns 5,275 shares of the investment management company’s stock worth $61,000 after buying an additional 2,835 shares during the last quarter.
-Finally, Morgan Stanley boosted its position in Cornerstone Strategic Value Fund by 5.5% during the second quarter.
-Morgan Stanley now owns 100,497 shares of the investment management company’s stock worth $1,167,000 after purchasing an additional 5,212 shares during the period.
-Institutional investors and hedge funds own 18.04% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Royal Bank of Canada lifted its stake in shares of Cornerstone Strategic Value Fund by 33.3% during the 2nd quarter.
+Royal Bank of Canada now owns 5,011 shares of the investment management company’s stock valued at $58,000 after buying an additional 1,253 shares in the last quarter.
+Bank of America Corp DE lifted its stake in shares of Cornerstone Strategic Value Fund by 116.2% during the 2nd quarter.
+Bank of America Corp DE now owns 5,275 shares of the investment management company’s stock valued at $61,000 after buying an additional 2,835 shares in the last quarter.
+Finally, Morgan Stanley lifted its stake in shares of Cornerstone Strategic Value Fund by 5.5% during the 2nd quarter.
+Morgan Stanley now owns 100,497 shares of the investment management company’s stock valued at $1,167,000 after buying an additional 5,212 shares in the last quarter.
+Institutional investors own 18.04% of the company’s stock.

 Cornerstone Strategic Value Fund, Inc is a closed-end investment company, which enagages in the objective of seeking long-term capital appreciation through investment primarily in equity securities of U.S. and non-U.S. companies.
 The company was founded in May 1987 and is headquartered in Cincinnati, OH.